Yarr/Yarr/doc/emulator.rst

 Emulator
 ---------------------
-    - The Scan Console program will interact with the emulator, which (for the time being) needs to be started as a standalone program.
+    - The Scan Console program will interact with the emulator, which is started in a seperate thread inside the main program.
-    - One can call the program directly (after having started the scanConsole -- see below), or using the runMe.sh script under src/

 Supported Scans
 ^^^^^^^^^^^^^^^^^^^^^